PozzOver13/learning/README.md

 ## Mathematics for Machine Learning & Data Science 🔢

-Repository for my notes and code for the course [Mathematics for Machine Learning](https://www.coursera.org/learn/mathematics-machine-learning) by [Marc Peter Deisenroth](https://www.coursera.org/instructor/marcdeisenroth) on Coursera.
+Repository for my notes and code for the course [Mathematics for Machine Learning](https://www.coursera.org/specializations/mathematics-for-machine-learning-and-data-science/) by [DeepLearning.ai & Luis Serrano](https://www.coursera.org/instructor/luis-serrano) on Coursera.

 ## Time Series 📈